 Research from McKinsey shows that organizations that are good at motivating employees are 60% more likely to be in the top quartile for overall business health.
 Gallup says companies with highly engaged workforces outperform peers by 147%.

 The message is clear: employers need employees to feel engaged.
 They need teammates and collaborators – not drones.
-As a Poll Everywhere insider who hears from corporate planners daily, I can assure you that many leaders are rethinking employee interaction, starting with an overhaul of their town hall meeting format.
+To begin rethinking employee interaction, start with the overhaul of your town hall meeting format.

 “It is equally important to know if we have a happy and engaged workforce as it is to have a profitable bottom line.”